Direct links to:

-- Persons of other nationalities and stateless persons seeking protection and their family members as defined in para a, who held international or national protection status in Ukraine before 24 February 2022.
+- Persons of other nationalities and stateless persons seeking protection and their family members as defined in pargrapha a) above who held international or national protection status in Ukraine before 24 February 2022.

-- Those seeking protection of another nationality and stateless persons as well as their family members as defined in para a, who can prove by means of a valid short-term residence permit or residence permit that they have a valid right of residence in Ukraine and cannot return to their home countries in safety and on a permanent basis.
+- Persons of other nationalities and stateless persons seeking protection and their family members as defined in paragraph a) above who can prove by means of a valid short-term residence permit or residence permit that they have a valid right of residence in Ukraine and cannot return to their home country in safety and on a permanent basis.

-The status is valid until the Federal Council withdraws it (Art.
+Status S is valid until the Federal Council withdraws it (Art.
 76 AsylA), and depends on the continued existence of serious general danger in Ukraine (Art.
-4 AsylA), whereby Switzerland will coordinate with the Schengen countries.
+4 AsylA).
+Switzerland will coordinate with the Schengen countries when deciding on this.